PoE and a Non-PoE switch

 A passive POE switch starts sending electrical signals over the ethernet cable without checking the devices’ compatibility.
 They may lead to burning out of non-PoE devices like computers and laptops.

-How to upgrade a Non-PoE switch to PoE switch?
+How to upgrade a Non-PoE switch to a PoE switch?

 Sometimes it may happen that you do not have a switch with PoE capabilities.
 But to upgrade to a newer generation of networking, you don’t need to replace your entire switch.
 There are some devices available that can easily convert non-PoE devices into PoE devices.